sisatech/vorteil-documentation/doc/api/graphql/graphql/README.md

 # Graphql
-To find out how to use our Graphql APIs please visit [marketplace.vorteil.io/graphql](https://marketplace.vorteil.io/graphql) alternatively the local hosted daemon at [localhost:7472/graphql](localhost:7472/graphql).
-The Graphql queries may contain objects that required using a REST request for a different objective.
-A detailed description on how to use the apis can be [found here](../rest/README.md).
+To find out how to use our Graphql APIs please visit [marketplace.vorteil.io/graphql](https://marketplace.vorteil.io/graphql) alternatively the local hosted daemon at [localhost:7472/graphql](http://localhost:7472/graphql).